back

 Your visitors see your design on a variety of devices.
 In addition to devices, they use different browsers and operating systems.

-Luckily for visitors, there is such a thing as responsive design.
-This means the design directly responds to the type of device and browser you view the page from.
+Fortunately for website users, there is such a thing as responsive design.
+This means the web design adapts to the type of device and browser you view the page from.
 Try it for yourself; open a website on your desktop and drag the corners in and out to alter the size of your window.
 Chances are, the design will change accordingly.

 A study by Amazon Web Services indicates that 88% of visitors are less likely to revisit a website after a poor experience.
 So you better make sure the experience is top-notch and catered to the wants and needs of your visitors!